chaosprint/asak/README.md

 asak rec hello
 ```

-If no output name is provided, it will default to UTC format such as `2024-04-14T09:17:40Z.wav`.
+> If no output name is provided, a prompt will come for you to input output file name.
+UTC format such as `2024-04-14T09:17:40Z.wav` will be provided as initial file name.

 ### playback